ClickCease Perform an SEO audit | 16 steps checklist to better rankings

 10. Improve website navigation and user experience

 A high bounce rate or a generally poor experience causes your site to lose relevance for Google.
-It is very important that user experience complies with standards and aligns with search intent.
+It is very important that your user experience complies with standard practices and aligns with search intent.

-Make sure your main menu is clear, and that important pages are easily accessible.
-If visitors struggle to find what they’re looking for, they are more likely to leave, increasing bounce rates and negatively impacting SEO.
+Make sure your main menu is clear and that important pages are easily accessible.
+If visitors struggle to find what they’re looking for, they are more likely to leave.
+This increases bounce rates and negatively impacts SEO.

-To check if your website is well-structured, use Google Analytics to track bounce rates, page views, and improve high-bounce pages.
-Test mobile-friendliness with Google Lighthouse and make sure your navigation is clear and easy to use.
+To check if your website is well-structured, use Google Analytics to track bounce rates and improve high-bounce pages.
+Test mobile-friendliness with Google Lighthouse and make sure your navigation is easy to understand.

 Check site speed with Google PageSpeed Insights and fix issues like image compression.
 Use an SEO tool like Morningscore to find broken links, and confirm your site is properly indexed in Google Search Console.